-Every member of our community belongs to multiple groups with intersecting identities, meaning they have unique experiences and face unique challenges.
+Every member of our community belongs to multiple groups with intersecting identities, meaning they have unique experiences and face unique challenges within the community.

-According to our research and data, we know that identified priority groups experience increased disadvantage such as: accessing services, structural inequalities; linguistic and cultural barriers; discrimination and stigma; and geographical distance and isolation.
+According to our research and data, we know that identified priority groups experience increased disadvantage such as: accessing services, structural inequalities, linguistic and cultural barriers, discrimination and stigma, and geographical distance and isolation.
 We recognise and commit to addressing barriers experienced by these groups, as well as acknowledging that, within these groups, community members with extraordinary skills, knowledge and leadership exist.

-Economic and social disadvantage does not preclude resilience, neighbourliness, family unity, development or belonging.
+Economic and social disadvantage does not preclude resilience, neighbourliness, family unity, development, belonging or identity.
+Disadvantage is described in social and economic terms.

-Figure 4: Intersectionality and priority groups
+Figure 3 | Intersectionality and priority groups